 Jayson DeMers, founder of Audience Bloom, puts it aptly

-The real value of content marketing is in the distribution.
+The real value of content marketing is in the distribution channels.

-You can’t just publish and pray for your target audience to visit your website.
+You can’t just publish your valuable content and pray for your target audience to visit your website.

-You need to invite the people who will like your content to your website.
+You need to invite the people who will like your great content to your website.

 So, where are they available?